Note: This is the second of two related posts.

 In his latest New York Times Magazine column, Adam Davidson writes that Wall Street, "play[s] the crucial role of intermediation — matching borrowers with lenders.
 Most of the time, the industry does this extremely well."
 Of course, sometimes the industry does it poorly.
 So how often does Wall Street engage in valueless lending?

-To continue the discussion, we asked two economists on different sides of the debate - Laurence Kotlikoff of Boston University and Annamaria Lusardi of George Washington University - to answer the following question:
+To continue the discussion, we asked two economists on different sides of the debate - Thomas Philippon of New York University and John Cochrane of the University of Chicago - to answer the following question:

-Laurence Kotlikoff's answer is below.
-To read Annamaria Lusardi's response, click here.
+John Cochrane's response is below.
+To read Thomas Philippon's response, click here.